christian-schw/devops-capstone-project/README.md

 ![5 verifying installation git-clone](https://github.com/user-attachments/assets/aa1b9288-727b-4277-82b5-9962b3827919)

 The pipeline is now started in order to see the output.<br>
-The following command is used (use option -h for more information on passing the values for PVC etc.):<br>
+The following command is used:<br>

 ```
 tkn pipeline start cd-pipeline \